SQL-GATE/sqlgate-docs/docs/0101-install-uninstall.md

 ## Install Guide

-This chapter covers how to install SQLGate through setup wizard.
+This chapter covers how to install SQLGate through the setup wizard.

 1. To start the installation process, run SQLGateFor[Database system].exe.
 2. Select a language and click [OK].